remy/remysharp.com/public/blog/how-many-days-until.md

 ![Christmas countdown clock](/images/xmas-clock.jpg)

 ## In code, how many days?

+The code below is the simplistic answer to "how many days until Christmas":

 ```js
 const toDays = ms => ms / 1000 / 60 / 60 / 24;